pszemraj/vid2cleantxt/README.md

 Basic explanation of what this script is doing

 	- Receive directory input from user.
 Iterate through that directory, find all video files
-	- for each video file
+	- FOR each video file
 		- convert video to .wav format audio chunks of duration X* seconds with MoviePy
 		- transcribe all X audio chunks through a pretrained wav2vec2model (transformers), store results in a list
 		- write all results of the list into a text file, store various runtime metrics into a separate text list
 	- after above completed, create wo new files: one with all transcriptions appended, one with all metadata appended.
-	- for each transcription text file:
+	- FOR each transcription text file:
 		- pass created textfile through a spell checker (PySpellChecker) and autocorrect spelling. save as new file
 		- use pySBD to infer sentence boundaries and add periods in to delineate sentences.
 Save as new file
 		- run basic keyword extraction (via YAKE) on spell-corrected file.
 All keywords per file are stored in one dataframe for comparison , and exported to .xlsx format